user222008/ha/README.md

-HomeAssistant - Docker to be run on any OS \n
+HomeAssistant - Docker to be run on any OS

 NOTE: make sure you have docket and docker-compose installed in your system.

 steps before deploy: